Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon Vega Frontier Edition should in theory perform a small bit faster than the GeForce RTX 2080 in general. (explain)
+Memory BandwidthAs far as performance goes, the Radeon Vega Frontier Edition should in theory be just a bit better than the GeForce RTX 2080 in general. (explain)

-Texel RateThe Radeon Vega Frontier Edition is a lot (more or less 27%) faster with regards to AF than the GeForce RTX 2080. (explain)
+Texel RateThe Radeon Vega Frontier Edition should be much (approximately 27%) better at texture filtering than the GeForce RTX 2080. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison